-Just over a fortnight later he made his recording debut, earning $50 for playing harmonica on Harry Belafonte‘s recording of Midnight Special.
+Just over a fortnight later, he made his recording debut, earning $50 for playing the harmonica on Harry Belafonte‘s recording of Midnight Special.

 Raving over a Dylan slot at Gerde’s, Shelton described him as “a cross between a choirboy and a beatnik” who was “bursting at the seams with talent”.

 Shelton ended his review with the words, “Mr Dylan is vague about his antecedents and birthplace, but it matters less where he has been than where he is going, and that would seem to be straight up”.

 That same day, Dylan had played the harmonica on a recording session for his friend, folk singer Carolyn Hester, through whom he had met veteran record producer John Hammond.